simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * Improve 'update or insert' handling for different SQL drivers
   * The default algorithm within the TimeLimitedToken-class has been bumped from SHA-1 to SHA-256 as announced by deprecation notice in 1.15-RC1
+  * Most modules have been externalized.
+They will not be included in our future releases by default, but will be easily installable using Composer.

 ### metarefresh
   * The algorithm to compute the fingerprint of the certificate that signed